jacknayem/MachineLearning/README.md

 [prob, pred] = max(a3, [], 2);
 end
 ```
 Look at the _predict_ function. what are you getting similarity?
-It's noting, we just using the logistic regression in activation nodes and in hypothesis.
+There are almost same, we just using the logistic regression in activation nodes and in hypothesis.
 Then we got out results.